 We perform dental implant placement in our office.
 Read our page on Dental Implants to learn more.

-If you require replacements for an entire upper or lower arch of teeth, you may be a candidate for a full-arch replacement using a revolutionary treatment called Teeth-in-an-Hour.
-During your consultation with one of our experienced oral surgeons, you and your doctor will decide if Teeth-in-an-Hour is the right option for you.
+If you require replacements for an entire upper or lower arch of teeth, you may be a candidate for a full-arch replacement using a revolutionary treatment called Teeth-in-a-Day.
+During your consultation with one of our experienced oral surgeons, you and your doctor will decide if Teeth-in-a-Day is the right option for you.

-Full-arch restoration using the Teeth-in-an-Hour treatment is a truly life-changing alternative to traditional removable dentures.
-This treatment replaces a full upper or lower arch of teeth in one procedure and is, therefore, more cost-effective and efficient than using multiple individual implants —yet patients still benefit from the permanency and health benefits of having individual dental implants.
-And with a significantly reduced healing time, Teeth-in-an-Hour allows you to enjoy your new smile much faster.
+Full-arch restoration using the Teeth-in-a-Day treatment is a truly life-changing alternative to traditional removable dentures.
+This treatment replaces a full upper or lower arch of teeth in one procedure and is, therefore, more cost-effective and efficient than using multiple individual implants — yet patients still benefit from the permanency and health benefits of having individual dental implants.
+And with a significantly reduced healing time, Teeth-in-a-Day allows you to enjoy your new smile much faster.